OpenDirective/opendirective.github.io/_posts/2022-03-26-web-native-development-with-stackblitz.md

 The compute model is basically Bring You Own Device (BYOD).
 There's no need to pay high PAYG server runtime costs.

+When the improved GitHub integration lands, StackBlitz will provide a quick way to preview any branch or PR, without needing a Continuous Deployment service (though they do have many benefits).

 One last benefit is you can develop fullstack on a low cost Chromebook (or a PC refreshed with ChromeOS).
 I can never get the Linux Integration working on ChromeOS, but that's not an issue no we haveStackBlitz.

 # Limitations

-For now at least, the backend is limited to a nodejs server and simple architectures.
+For now at least, the backend is limited to a nodejs server with a simple architectures.
 That may not be a restriction for many but there are other popular web frameworks.
 For example Ruby is still very popular, as is PHP.

 When you wish to deploy elsewhere there is no easy one-click option, though it's not that hard to do.
 Static websites, for example SSG generated, are easy enough to deploy with can push of the source to git can trigger a CI/CD service like Vercel or Netlify.
 The backend code can also be deployed to PaaS or other environments supporting server configuration.